codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the m&m go to school?
-Because it wanted to be a Smartie!
+Why did the chicken get a penalty?
+For fowl play.

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+On which computer hardware device is the BIOS chip located?
- 1. Tim Berners Lee
+ 1. Central Processing Unit
- 2. al-Khwārizmī
+ 2. Motherboard
- 3. Willis Ware
+ 3. Hard Disk Drive
- 4. Dennis Ritchie
+ 4. Graphics Processing Unit

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Motherboard
 </details>